brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 In this file you can configure several types of directories:

 * **source directory**: A source directory contains the source code of a set of selected projects.
-This source code will be updated (to reflect the changes that occured on BioProj server) each time you use bv_maker configure.
-You can define as many source directory as you want.
+This source code will be updated (to reflect the changes that occured on BioProj or GitHub servers) each time you use bv_maker sources.
+You can define as many source directories as you want.
 In a source directory configuration you can select any project and combine several versions of the same project.

 * **build directory**: A build directory will contain compiled version of the projects.
 A build directory can contain any project but only one version per project is allowed.
 You can define as many source directory as you want.